At HRNS we are enthusiastic to commit to tackling deforestation caused by farmers encroaching into a protected area to grow coffee.

 As Jorge Tiemeier, a member of HRNS’s executive management team emphasised: „At HRNS we are enthusiastic to commit to tackling deforestation caused by farmers encroaching into a protected area to grow coffee.
 By working to improve the livelihoods of coffee farmers in the vicinity of the forest, we hope to create sustainable coffee landscapes where there is less pressure to clear new land in a protected forest that is home to some of the world’s rarest animals, including tigers and rhinos.”

-By working closely with farmers, local communities, local government and environmental stakeholders to enhance the productivity, profitability and ecological sustainability of existing smallholder coffee land, HRNS hopes to foment the creation of more productive agriculture outside the park that can to satisfy the needs of growing populations.
+By working closely with farmers, local communities, local government and environmental stakeholders in Indonesia to enhance the productivity, profitability and ecological sustainability of existing smallholder coffee land, HRNS hopes to foment the creation of more productive agriculture outside the park that can to satisfy the needs of growing populations.